hallr/DAT_SF_19/README.md

 **ML Resources**:
 * For a more formal, in-depth introduction to machine learning, read section 2.1 (14 pages) of Hastie and Tibshirani's excellent book, [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
 (It's a free PDF download!)
-* **Optional:** Read the [Teaching Assistant Evaluation dataset](https://archive.ics.uci.edu/ml/datasets/Teaching+Assistant+Evaluation) into Pandas, create the X and y objects (the response variable is "class attribute"), and go through scikit-learn's 4-step modeling process.
-(There's no need to submit your code unless you have a question or would like feedback!)

 **KNN Resources:**
 * [A Detailed Introduction to KNN](https://saravananthirumuruganathan.wordpress.com/2010/05/17/a-detailed-introduction-to-k-nearest-neighbor-knn-algorithm/) is a bit dense, but provides a more thorough introduction to KNN and its applications.